Spending one day in Seattle and looking for all the best things to do…and eat?

 Many people suggest coming to Pike Place first thing in the morning to avoid the crowds, but I personally think that mid-morning is better.
 Yes, you’ll encounter more people this way, but you’ll see all of the vendors open at this time, and you can sample all the food (you’ll start hitting lunchtime soon), AKA the best part!

-Pike Place Market is one of the oldest continually operating farmers markets in the United States, and is an absolute foodie paradise (it’s kinda like La Boqueria in Barcelona)!
+Pike Place Market is one of the oldest continually operating farmers markets in the United States, and is an absolute foodie paradise (it’s kinda like La Boqueria in Barcelona or Jean Talon Market in Montreal)!
 You’ll find hundreds of merchants selling everything from produce, fresh seafood, meat, spices, pastries, fresh cut flowers, specialty foods, and much more.

 Since you are limited on time (you are trying to see Seattle in a day, after all!), I recommend taking this chef-led food tour to get the most of your experience.
 The tour makes stops at 10 top vendors in the market, where you can sample the offerings at each.
 You’ll get to try some of the most popular spots, as well as some hidden gems that you’d never discover on your own!